silvia-odwyer/Onyx/README.md

 ## Invite To Your Server (In case you didn't see above ^^)
 [Just click here to invite Onyx to your server!](https://discordapp.com/oauth2/authorize?&client_id=444948120573313024&scope=bot&permissions=0)

+## Run The Bot
+To run Onyx on your own server:

+1. Clone this repo.
+2. Install dependencies with `npm install`.
+3. Get the required API keys and fill them in.
+4. `npm start`

 ## Test Onyx Out In This Support Server
 If you want to test Onyx out before adding her to your server, [just join this server](https://discord.gg/cSWHaEK), and leave when you want.